Active case

 Why are people filing Facebook addiction lawsuits?

 People are filing social media addiction lawsuits over Facebook’s alleged harm to their mental health and general well-being.
 Facebook addiction lawsuits are a type of social media lawsuit.
-These lawsuits seek accountability for harms caused or worsened by Facebook.
+These lawsuits seek accountability for harms allegedly caused or worsened by Facebook.
 They also seek compensation for mental health injuries.

 • Sleep deprivation